kamping-site/kamping/docs/named_parameters.md

 The named parameters either serve as *in(put)* or *out(put)* parameters.
 Via a named *in* parameter the caller can provide input data to the wrapped MPI call such as for `send_buf(buf)` or `send_counts(counts)` with `buf` and `counts` accomodating the data to be sent and send counts, respectively.
 Using named out parameter the caller asks KaMPIng to internally compute/infer this parameter and output its value.
 Named output parameters are created via the respective `*_out()` suffix.
-The data requested via out parameters is then either directly written to a memory location passed within the named parameter call or returned in a `std::tuple`-like *result* object (depending on the ownership property, see Section Ownership).
+The data requested via out parameters is then either directly written to a memory location passed within the named parameter call or returned in a `std::tuple`-like *result* object (depending on the ownership property, [see](#sec:ownership)).

 One special case it the receive buffer.
 Although being an out parameter, it does not need to be explicitly given as KaMPIng assumes that a caller always wants to obtain this buffer.